-API rate limits are implemented to ensure fair and efficient usage of resources, maintain the stability of our services, and protect against abuse or overuse.
-By controlling the number of requests that can be made within a specified period, we prevent server overloads, ensure consistent performance for all customers, and safeguard the system from malicious activity.
+API rate limits are implemented to ensure fair and efficient resource usage, maintain service stability, and protect against abuse or overuse.
+Controlling the number of requests within a defined time period prevents server overloads, maintains consistent performance for all customers, and safeguards the system from malicious activity.

 Rate limit headers

-Our API enforces rate limits using a token bucket model.
+Rate limits use a token bucket model.
 Each response includes headers that indicate your current usage and limits:

 X-RateLimit-Remaining | Number of tokens currently available.
 This is how many requests you can make immediately before requests are refused. |